Detailed content of our market study

 1.1 Definition and scope of study

-Strictly speaking, houseplants are plants grown in pots for use in homes, offices, businesses, exhibition halls and so on.
+Strictly speaking, houseplants or apartment plants are plants grown in pots for use in homes, offices, businesses, exhibition halls and so on.
 These plants belong to a wide variety of botanical families, chosen for their decorative interest, ease of cultivation and maintenance, and ability to adapt to indoor environments (often insufficiently lit, sometimes overheated and dry).
 In the broadest sense of the term, indoor plants also include fresh cut flowers.

 1.2 A growing global market